 I recently had the opportunity to chat with Karl and Jubel, the hosts of “Counter Esperanto: Tangents About Twin Peaks”.
 We had a really fun conversation about the origins of their show, “The Secret History of Twin Peaks”, the return of the series, David Lynch and a lot more.
-After you read this interview be sure to check them out on both Facebook and Twitter and give their show a listen!
-Hope you enjoy the interview.
+After you read this interview, be sure to check them out on both Facebook and Twitter and give their show a listen!
+I hope you enjoy the conversation.

 K: I had not really considered that before you asked, but after puzzling over it a bit, I have to say “both”.
 It is obviously a story he’s been wanting to tell for a long time, or at least an area he wanted to explore (magic/conspiracy/UFOs).
 I think that it will set up the Return, but probably not in a direct way.
 I think that the best way to view it by fans of Twin Peaks is as “deep background”.
 Information that supports a news story but is not (perhaps) directly part of it.

-A: It was recently announced that a follow up book will be released in October.
+A: It was recently announced that a follow-up book would be released in October.
 What would you personally like to see in that book?

-K: More biographical information on the characters, both our old friends like Big Ed and Hawk and Andy (psst… Joey Paulson would make an awesome protagonist sometime Mr. Frost!) how did James’s wild ride end?
+K: More biographical information on the characters, both our old friends like Big Ed and Hawk and Andy (psst… Joey Paulson would make an awesome protagonist sometime Mr Frost!) how did James’s wild ride end?
 Did it?
 Did Donna finally get him to read Zen and the Art of Motorcycle Maintenance?
-And of course I’m intensely interested to find out more about Annie.
+And of course, I’m intensely interested in finding out more about Annie.

 A: Do you think it will be the final installment in the Twin Peaks universe?